|

 Bally's,

-which opened in the 1970s on the Las Vegas Strip at Flamingo Boulevard,
+(which opened as the MGM Grand in the 1970s) on the Las Vegas Strip at Flamingo Boulevard,

 No formal plans or renderings are yet available although there is a rumor